 Tel: +33 3 28 69 70 40

 You may not have heard of Licques.
-It’s a small town around 21 kilometers south of Calais.
-But it rates pretty highly in French folklore at Christmas.
+But this small town just 21 kms south of Calais rates pretty highly in French folklore at Christmas.
 For one weekend in mid December the town offers a great regional Christmas food market.
 So far, so good.
 What makes Licques stand out is the Fête de la Dinde.
 The turkey festival sees a gaggle of well-fed birds running through the town herded on Sunday morning by the Confrerie de Licques, the local bigwigs.
 It’s a competition for the best bird, and boy is it competitive.
 You’re offered a glass of the local liqueur, Licquoise, and you can then choose which bird you’re going to buy for the Christmas meal.
 The weekend ends with a dinner dance.

 More about Licques from the nearby Tourist Office